jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 FC_END_COLOR_LIST

-// An example showing how to make a simple configuration with no theme and a default color of pink.
+// An example simple configuration with no theme and a default color of pink.
 // This is used in funColor7
 FC_START_COLOR_LIST(simpleColors)
  // Make homing keys yellow